christidis/microservices-demo/README.md

 ## Requirements

-Please make sure you have `kubectl` and `helm` installed to your system.
+Please make sure you have `kubectl` and `helm` installed on your system.
 Also, make sure you fork this repository and clone your fork locally.